 The South of England has the advantage of being close the capital and all its attractions, but this region offers so much more.
 For those who want to get away from it all Southern England has the royal seal of approval.

-Rolling hills, grazing thoroughbreds, stunning gardens and miles of coastline this region offers the peace and tranquillity many look for when booking a cottage or lodge with hot tub.
+Rolling hills, grazing thoroughbreds, stunning gardens and miles of coastline this region offers the peace and tranquillity many look for when booking lodges with hot tubs in the South.
 As well as action-packed activities for the more energetic.

 Boasting some of the mildest weather in the UK Southern England is popular with those looking to escape the hustle and bustle of city life and families looking for a relaxing beach holiday.

-More people than ever are choosing to not to go abroad, staying at home especially when renting a cottage or lodge with hot tub gives you the freedom to do what you want, without stressful airport delays and worries about security.
-With last minute deals and low deposits, a hot tub holiday in the UK is also great value for money.
+More people than ever are choosing to not to go abroad, staying at home especially when renting a cottage or lodge gives you the freedom to do what you want, without stressful airport delays and worries about security.
+With last minute deals and low deposits, a holiday in the UK is also great value for money.

-Hot tub holiday accommodation comes in all shapes and sizes, from compact, one-bedroom lodges ideal for a romantic weekend away to sprawling open-plan homes perfect for large families, many are pet-friendly meaning your canine companion can come along too.
+Hot tub holidays in the South of England come in all shapes and sizes, from compact, one-bedroom lodges ideal for a romantic weekend away to sprawling open-plan homes perfect for large families, many are pet-friendly meaning your canine companion can come along too.